 Don’t Forget to Check Out These Live Events!

-- Management, Economics, & Communication Career Fair (Career Development Module) – March 8 (more information)
+- Management, Economics and Communication Career Fair (Career Development Module) – March 8, 2023 (more information)

-- Reaching for the Summit – a CommUNITY Meeting (Diversity & Advocacy Module) – March 25 (Register Here)
+- Reaching for the Summit – a CommUNITY Meeting (Diversity and Advocacy Module) – March 25, 2023

-- Geography & Geospatial Fair (Career Development Module) – March 29 (more information)
+- Geography and Geospatial Fair (Career Development Module) – March 29, 2023 (more information)

 Briggs Library is offering a drop-in help session for the EndNote software.
 This session is designed to provide a time for EndNote users to come to the library to get help with EndNote.
 Help downloading and installing the program or solving problems using it will be available.
 Drop in at any time during the session to get help on a first come, first served basis.
 The library is hosting two drop in sessions during the Spring 2023 semester.
 Please bring your laptop with you if you can.
-If EndNote is running on a desktop computer, be prepared to run remote desktop on a library computer to access your remote computer (see below for links on using remote desktop).
+If EndNote is running on a desktop computer, be prepared to run remote desktop on a library computer to access your remote computer.

 Remote Desktop information